shrinivasmasalavada/UX-Design/README.md

 Once you have gathered all this information, the next step is to analyse it to find opportunities for improvement or innovation.
 For instance, if you discover that a competitor's feature is popular but lacks certain functionalities, you can suggest that Lloyds develop a similar but improved feature.

 By mastering these methods, you'll be able to conduct thorough and effective competitor research, which is crucial for developing competitive and innovative digital banking feature

+Diving into the details: Your task awaits
+Emma gathers the team for a briefing, setting a collaborative and focused tone.

+"Our competitors have made a significant move, and we need to respond with insight and innovation," Emma begins, projecting the seriousness of the task.
+“Our goal is to understand their new features thoroughly and identify how we can offer something even better.”

+She emphasises the importance of a two-pronged approach: first, a deep dive into what competitors are doing; and second, a detailed analysis of how customers are using Lloyds' current services.
+"Your Competitive Analysis Report will be crucial in guiding our next steps," she notes, highlighting the importance of your role in this initiative.

+You're tasked with examining the features launched by competitors, specifically those that allow for spending tracking and bill sharing.
+The team is relying on you to identify strengths we can learn from and weaknesses we can exploit.
+Simultaneously, you'll delve into customer usage patterns at Lloyds using available analytics data.
+This involves sifting through data to spot trends in spending habits, popular services, and potential pain points.
+Your findings will provide a clearer picture of what our customers value most and where there might be opportunities to innovate.

+Throughout this process, you'll be in close communication with Emma and other team members.
+Their expertise will be invaluable as you navigate this complex landscape.
+As you prepare to dive into your research, the team is here to support you.
+This is your chance to show what you can do and make a lasting impact.
+Let's get to work and turn these insights into action.